De'Vondre Campbell

-De'Vondre Campbell (born July 1, 1993) is an American professional football linebacker.
+De'Vondre Campbell (born July 1, 1993) is an American former professional football linebacker.
 He played college football for the Hutchinson Blue Dragons and Minnesota Golden Gophers and was selected by the Atlanta Falcons in the fourth round of the 2016 NFL draft.
 Campbell has also played for the Arizona Cardinals, Green Bay Packers, and San Francisco 49ers.

 College career

 After playing at the junior college level for Hutchinson Community College, Campbell played Minnesota Golden Gophers football from 2013 to 2015.

-As a sophomore in 2013, he recorded 39 total tackles, three tackles for loss, and a forced fumble.
-In 2014, Campbell recorded 75 total tackles, 6.5 tackles for loss, 2.5 sacks, an interception, a pass defended, and three fumble recoveries.
+As a sophomore in 2013, Campbell recorded 39 total tackles, three tackles for loss, and a forced fumble.

+As a junior in 2014, Campbell recorded 75 total tackles, 6.5 tackles for loss, 2.5 sacks, an interception, a pass defended, and three fumble recoveries.

 In his final collegiate season in 2015, Campbell recorded 92 total tackles, 6.5 tackles for loss, four sacks, an interception, three passes defended, and two forced fumbles.